Buxton seems to be Iowa’s best kept secret.

 The fact that a corporation established an integrated town that treated blacks and whites equal at a time when few did is amazing.
 The number of successful African Americans — doctors, lawyers, teachers, pharmacists/druggists, wealthy land owners, constables, business owners, and more — is impressive.
 The more I learned about Buxton, the more I wanted to share what I was uncovering with others.

 But I couldn’t fit all the interesting details I was discovering in my first non-fiction book, LOST BUXTON.
-Nor can I fit them into my second Buxton book, CREATING THE BLACK UTOPIA OF BUXTON, IOWA (to be released January 29, 2019).
+Nor could I fit them into my second Buxton book, CREATING THE BLACK UTOPIA OF BUXTON, IOWA (released January 29, 2019).

 So LostBuxton.com was born.
 Here, I will share intriguing snippets of history that I stumble upon while working on my new book.
 From interesting quotes to fascinating people and places and events to helpful books and more.
 I hope you’ll enjoy it.

 In addition to writing non-fiction, I am a senior business analyst, budding photographer, published romance author, and master procrastinator.

 There’s a lot more information about me, my events, media, and more at RachelleChase.com.
 Please stop by!